Sailor Moon R: The Movie: Sailor Moon R: The Movie

-Meanwhile, Luna and Artemis tell Sailor Guardians that the Xenian can destroy planets using weak-hearted people.
-Ami Mizuno realizes that the energy from the asteroid matches the flower monster's evil energy, deducing that Fiore has hidden there.
-The Sailor Guardians decides to rescue Mamoru.
-Despite her initial reluctance, the Sailor Guardians and Chibiusa convince Usagi to save Mamoru and confront Fiore.
+Luna and Artemis tell the Sailor Guardians that the Xenian can destroy planets by possessing weak-hearted people.
+Ami Mizuno discovers that the energy from the asteroid matches the flower monster's evil energy, deducing that Fiore has hidden there.
+The Sailor Guardians set out to rescue Mamoru.
 After the Sailor Guardians fly to the asteroid, Fiore reveals his plans to scatter flower seeds to drain humanity's energy on Earth.
-The Sailor Guardians then fight hundreds of flower monsters, but they end up captured.
-When Fiore orders Usagi to surrender, she is unable to feel his loneliness; Fiore begins to drain her life force.
-Mamoru escapes and saves Sailor Moon by throwing a rose at Fiore.
-The rose embedded in Fiore's chest blossoms, freeing him from the Xenian's control.
-The flowers on the asteroid disappear, but it continues to hurtle toward Earth.
-Usagi uses the Silver Crystal to transform into Princess Serenity to change the course of the asteroid.
-Fiore then attempts to assault the group in a suicidal effort to defeat them, but upon coming into contact with the Silver Crystal, Fiore discovers the truth that when Usagi and Mamoru were children she gave Mamoru the rose that was once given to him after Fiore had left.
-Emotionally incapacitated, Fiore ignores the Xenian's pleas and allows her and himself to be vaporized by the Silver Crystal's powers.
-With Fiore and the Xenian destroyed by the Silver Crystal, Serenity, Endymion, and Sailor Guardians combine their powers to divert the asteroid away from the Earth.
-The Silver Crystal is shattered and Serenity dies of exhaustion.
-Back on Earth, despite Luna and Artemis' concern over why the Sailor Guardians are taking too long, Chibiusa assures them that the girls are all right.
+The Sailor Guardians fight hundreds of flower monsters, but Sailors Mercury, Mars, Jupiter, and Venus are captured.
+When Fiore orders Sailor Moon to surrender, she does so, unable to watch her friends suffer.
+Surprised, Fiore is persuaded by the Xenian to fuse with him and drain Sailor Moon's life force.
+Mamoru escapes and saves Sailor Moon by throwing a rose at Fiore's chest, freeing him from the Xenian's control.

+The flowers on the asteroid disappear, but it changes its course to Earth.
+When Fiore announces plans to crash the asteroid into the Earth, Usagi uses the Silver Crystal to transform into Princess Serenity and redirect the asteroid.
+Fiore attempts to stop Usagi, but upon coming into contact with the Silver Crystal, he sees a vision that reveals to him that the rose Mamoru gave him as a child originally came from Usagi, who had brought a bouquet of roses to the hospital to celebrate her younger brother's birth.
+Stunned by this revelation, Fiore allows the Xenian and himself to be vaporized by the Silver Crystal's powers.
+Serenity, Prince Endymion, and the Sailor Guardians combine their powers to divert the asteroid away from Earth.
+The Silver Crystal is shattered, killing Serenity.

-In the aftermath, the asteroid now safely drifting in the Earth's orbit, the Sailor Guardians and Tuxedo Mask are devastated by Sailor Moon's death in her still form after her transformation brooch is damaged, saying that it wasn't worth it to survive if they lost the one most dear to them.
+With the asteroid now safely drifting in Earth's orbit, the Sailor Guardians and Tuxedo Mask are devastated by Sailor Moon's death.
 The spirit of Fiore reappears and thanks Tuxedo Mask and his comrades for freeing him.
 Using a nectar-filled flower with Fiore's life energy, Tuxedo Mask wets his lips with the nectar and kisses Sailor Moon, reviving her, restoring her transformation brooch, and repowering the Silver Crystal.
 Fiore, reduced to the form of a child again, ascends to the afterlife to live in peace.
-She smiles weakly at them and says she told them she would protect everyone.
+As Sailor Moon awakens, she says she told them she would protect everyone.
 The Sailor Guardians smile through their tears and collapse into her arms.